 Chad’s been on every album I’ve made since 2003.
-He’s my best mate and dearest friend and it just so happens Chad was available that weekend and you know he’s been on every record and he loves playing my music and we love having him on my album.
+He’s my best mate and dearest friend and it just so happens Chad was available that weekend and you know he’s been on every record, and he loves playing my music, and we love having him on my album.
 You know all about Chad he’s not only a great drummer he’s a great man funny as all hell

-Yes he is a great drummer.
+Yes, he is a great drummer.

-He’s a great drummer but he’s a good kind considerate man in a world where someone has that much profile.
-It can get a little bit weird but Chad doesn’t have the traits of someone that has garnished all this material and stuff he’s very much a home bodied father; good husband, you know.
+He’s a great drummer, but he’s a good kind considerate man in a world where someone has that much profile.
+It can get a little bit weird but Chad doesn’t have the traits of someone that has garnished all this material and stuff he’s very much a home bodied father; a good husband, you know.
 A good guy and I love having him on my work

 So considering going back you’ve worked with some of the biggest names you’ve worked with Tony Iommi, Gary Moore, is there anything different working with them working years past than working here producing an album for Frontiers?

 No, I mean it was easy for me because it was what I wanted.
 When I’d wrote the songs, I knew what I wanted to do with them.
 What I was going to put on each track.
 I knew what kind of backing vocals.
-I knew it was going to be an organ or a meletron, a paino or a piano, or a cabinet.
-I knew it was going be a Fender Strat or it was going to be some sort of guitar.
+I knew it was going to be an organ or a mellotron, or a piano, or a cabinet.
+I knew it was going be a Fender Strat or it was going to be some guitar.
 I knew where we were going with this.
-As I was writing the songs I could hear the acoustics they were begging for me to do these things.
+As I was writing the songs, I could hear the acoustics they were begging for me to do these things.
 As a producer for the first time, and I produced many of my albums I had a definitive idea of how it should sound.
 Obviously, there’s more bass on this album than you heard before, I wanted to ride the level of the bass on the runs.
 I wanted those runs to be very prolific.
 You know my friend; you could always hear his runs because it’s a challenge sometimes to play those thick cords.
-With all due respect he’s wasn’t a virtuoso lead guitar player he’s talented and he’s a chunky incredible rhythm Star Wars guitar player and that leaves the bass player to become extrovert and that’s what this album was for me to be able to stretch
+With all due respect, he’s wasn’t a virtuoso lead guitar player he’s talented, and he’s a chunky incredible rhythm Star Wars guitar player and that leaves the bass player to become extrovert and that’s what this album was for me to be able to stretch

-Joe understood this so I said I’m going to back away from this car and go back to something else that’s when Jason and I formed California Breed.
-Which leads me to now Resonate was recorded behind the duress of me having these double knee replacements having the ability to write all this music in the spring to go into the studio and record this album.
+Joe understood this, so I said I’m going to back away from this car and go back to something else that’s when Jason and I formed California Breed.
+Which leads me to Resonate now was recorded behind the duress of me having these double knee replacements having the ability to write all this music in the spring to go into the studio and record this album.
 It was never a falling out with Joe and I it was just people thinking that was the case.
-We got together over the years had lunches and dinners and had many laughs and after we got together after the Hall of Fame in April we said wow maybe it’s time for another one and we were done.
+We got together over the years had lunches and dinners and had many laughs, and after we got together after the Hall of Fame in April, we said wow maybe it’s time for another one and we were done.

 I’m sorry to hear that.

 Yes, I’m the only one that’s been asked to be an ambassador.
-I don’t know how that came about but it’s been a nice thing to do you know.
+I don’t know how that came about, but it’s been a nice thing to do you know.